nirajp82/Redis/RedisFor.NETDevelopers/StackExchange.Redis/01_01_RedisEventDrivenArchitecture.md

 Redis, a popular in-memory data structure store, employs an event-driven architecture to handle high volumes of concurrent requests with low latency and high scalability.
+In the context of Redis, the event-driven architecture is implemented through an event loop that continuously listens for and processes events.

 This architecture enables Redis to efficiently process commands, manage connections, and distribute responses among multiple clients.

 **Core Concepts of Redis's Event-Driven Architecture**